 Most attorneys are tuned in to the methods involved in determining lost profits.
-But it is a good idea to be aware of, and review, these three legs of the damages stool — or the metrics that must be met for the damages claim to be accepted and hold up in a court of law.
+But it is a good idea to be aware of, and review, these three legs of the damages stool.
+These are the metrics that must be met for the damages claim to be accepted and hold up in a court of law.

 The purpose of a lost profits determination is to make the damaged party whole.
 In other words, damages awards should put the damaged party in the same financial position or condition that it would have been in “but for” the other party’s wrongful actions.